Robert Dean Frisbie: Life on Puka–Puka

 In Tahiti, Frisbie (dubbed: "Ropati," a phonetic approximation of "Robert" [en: Writer]) met Charles Nordhoff and James Norman Hall, well-known co-authors of the Mutiny on the Bounty series.
 This encouraged Frisbie to write his first complete narrative, which marked the starting point of his career.
 The Book of Puka Puka, published in 1929 by The Century Company, related the tale of his eternal search for solitude on the far-flung Northern Cook atoll of Pukapuka.
 Frisbie writes that life on Pukapuka enabled him to escape "the faintest echo from the noisy clamour of the civilised world."

 On Pukapuka Frisbie met 16-year-old Ngatokorua (Also known as Inangaro which, when translated, means "Desire").
 They were married in 1928 on Penrhyn, Northern Cook Islands.
 "Nga" became the mother of their five children: Charles, Florence, William, Elaine and Ngatokorua.
-In 1930 the family sailed back to Tahiti and Frisbie started working on his second novel, My Tahiti (Little Brown & Co., 1937) and worked on another book, A Child of Tahiti, which was never published.
+In 1930 the family sailed back to Tahiti and Frisbie started working on his second autobiography, My Tahiti (Little Brown & Co., 1937) and started working on another book, A Child of Tahiti, which was never published.

 Hurricane at Suwarrow

 In the 1940s, after the death of Frisbie's wife, the family visited the uninhabited Northern Cook atoll Suwarrow and lived there for almost a year.
-The celebrated story of their hurricane survival on a tiny motu (islet) was serialized by in the Atlantic Monthly as The Story of an Island: Marooned by Request in 1943 and later in the novel The Island of Desire.
+The celebrated story of their hurricane survival on a tiny motu (islet) was serialized by in the Atlantic Monthly as The Story of an Island: Marooned by Request in 1943 and later in Frisbie's memoir The Island of Desire.

 Another notable character in Frisbie's life was Tom Neale.
 A loner inspired by Frisbie's tales of isolation on Suwarrow, he also lived alone on the atoll on three occasions (1952-1954, 1960-1964 & 1967-1977).
 After he returned from his second visit in 1964, he wrote the book An Island to Myself (Doubleday, 1966), in which he credits Frisbie as his inspiration.
 The book was republished in Great Britain as An Island to Oneself (Collins, 1966).

 Johnny Frisbie

-Florence Frisbie (better known as Johnny) was born on June 19, 1932 in Papeete, Tahiti, the second child of Robert Dean and Ngatokorua Frisbie.
+Florence Frisbie (better known as Johnny) was born on June 19, 1932, in Papeete, Tahiti, the second child of Robert Dean and Ngatokorua Frisbie.
 As a youngster encouraged by her father to write, Johnny kept journals in three languages (including Pukapukan).
 At the age of 12 she began an autobiographical children's novel based on these journals, Miss Ulysses of Puka-Puka, which deals with her life on the atoll and her bond with her father and family.
 Miss Ulysses was published by Macmillan in 1948.

 After her father's death in 1948, Johnny wrote another biography of her family, The Frisbies of the South Seas (Doubleday, 1959).